martincai8/EasyMoney/README.md

 3. As a user, I want to be able to view all my expenses that belong to a certain category (e.g., restaurants, groceries).
 4. As a user, I want to be able to delete an entry from my list of expenses.
+5. As a user, I want to be able given the option to load an existing list of expenses when I start the program.
+6. As a user, I want to be given the option to save my list of expenses when I quit the app.